-These days, many Australian festive tables are adorned with a bottle of sparkling Shiraz.
-This uniquely Australian style has been made in the Great Western region since the 1890's and when Best’s released the Great Western Sparkling Burgandy in the 1950s, it felt like a natural progression for our Shiraz production.
-Since it's re-introduction in 2006 it has become a very popular wine in our range!
+Sparkling Shiraz has been made in the Great Western region since the 1890's.
+When Best’s re-released the Great Western Sparkling Burgundy in the 1950s, it felt like a natural progression for our Shiraz production.
+Since it's re-introduction again in 2006 it has become one of our most popular wines!

-After a pause in production, there was an uprising of sorts that saw Best’s Sparkling Shiraz brought back to life.
-In 2006, when Viv and Chris Thomson were away on their annual winter holiday, the team was handed a too-good-to-knock-back opportunity to re-launch the sparkling red.
-Viv wasn’t convinced the Aussie drinking population was ready to embrace the red bubbles, nor was he overly excited about bringing this wine back from the dead after such a long hiatus.
-But returning this wine to the stables seemed like the right decision, so Best’s winemaker at the time, Adam Wadewitz, and the rest of the team made the call to bring it back and release a small amount.
+After a pause in production, there was a small uprising that saw Best’s Sparkling Shiraz brought back to life.
+In 2006, when Viv and Chris Thomson were away on their annual winter holiday, the team were handed a too-good-to-knock-back opportunity to re-launch the sparkling red.
+Viv wasn’t convinced that Australia was ready to embrace red bubbles, nor was he overly excited about bringing this wine back after such a long hiatus.
+But returning this wine to the stables seemed like the right decision, so Best’s winemaker at the time, Adam Wadewitz, and the rest of the team made the call to release a small amount.

-By the time Viv and Chris returned from holiday, the bottles were already moving off the shelf and the Best's team crowned this cheeky mutiny a roaring success.
+By the time Viv and Chris returned from holiday, the bottles were already moving off the shelves and the Best's team crowned this cheeky mutiny a roaring success.

-Best’s Shiraz grapes for sparkling wine are picked early in the season, fermented in vats and a small amount of oak barrels.
+Best’s Shiraz grapes for sparkling wine are fermented in stainless steel and matured in large format oak.
 The wine is savoury and of medium body, retaining freshness as well as intensity over time.
-Best’s Winemaker, Justin Purser, is also a sparkling Shiraz believer, and has instigated his own changes to the sparkling production process, including using aged liqueur muscat from old Best’s casks as dosage liqueur.
+Best’s Winemaker, Justin Purser, is also a supporter of the sparkling Shiraz, and has instigated his own changes to the sparkling production process, including using aged liqueur muscat from old Best’s casks as the dosage liqueur.